DIYCie/LED-matrix/README.md

 ## System setup
 Before this application can run on the pi zero, a few things have to be changed on the system

-### Disable GPIO interrupts
+### Disable GPIO interrupts and Sound module

-Add the following line to `/boot/config.txt` and reboot:
+Add the following lines to `/boot/config.txt` and reboot:
 ```
 dtoverlay=gpio-no-irq
+dtparam=audio=off
 ```

 ### Enable /dev/gpiomem access